-If you have been charged with a gun crime in New Jersey, it is critical to get the skilled legal counsel of a New Jersey criminal defense lawyer as soon as possible.
-At Lustberg Law Offices, criminal lawyer Adam M. Lustberg and our New Jersey gun crime defense lawyers are prepared to guide and aggressively advocate for your rights after a serious gun charge.
+If you have been charged with gun or weapons crimes in New Jersey, it is critical to get the skilled legal counsel of a New Jersey criminal defense lawyer as soon as possible.
+At Lustberg Law Offices, gun and weapons crimes attorney Adam M. Lustberg and our New Jersey gun crime defense lawyers are prepared to guide and aggressively advocate for your rights after a serious gun charge.
+We may be able to use our legal experience and knowledge of the justice system to achieve the best possible outcome in your gun charges case.
 Don’t face the criminal justice system alone.

-New Jersey gun laws are notoriously complex, involving many variables and complicated statutes.
-Without a permit or valid registration, you may already be committing a criminal offense by possessing firearms.
-If you have been previously convicted of a crime, you may not be able to own a gun legally in the state at all.
+Gun laws in New Jersey are renowned for their complexity, encompassing a multitude of variables and intricate statutes.
+Without a valid permit or registration, you may inadvertently be committing a criminal offense just by possessing firearms.
+Furthermore, if you have a previous conviction for weapons crimes, you might be entirely ineligible to legally own a gun in the state.

 An individual may only transport a firearm in New Jersey under specific circumstances:

 Furthermore, firearms may only be transported if they are properly secured and stowed unloaded in a closed and fastened case, box, or secured package, or in the trunk of a vehicle and not accessible by any of the vehicle’s occupants.

 You may have been breaking the law without even knowing it.
 If you are facing charges regarding gun transportation, it is important to get the skilled guidance of a gun or weapon crimes lawyer so as to understand your options and possible defenses.
 At Lustberg Law Offices, LLC, criminal defense lawyer Adam M. Lustberg and his team of weapons and gun crimes attorneys can help you navigate the complexities of the justice system.